danielrousseaug/tinygrad-experiments/README.md

 # Tinygrad Demos

-This project contains some demos using Tinygrad, a minimalist DL framework.
-Each demo script is self-contained and has verbose logging to illustrate what's happening at each step.
+This project includes some basic Demos that I made whilst learning the minimalistic DL framework TinyGrad.

+ TinyGrad is a very minimal python framework that implements Tensors and Gradient descent for fast & simple DL.
+In learning the framework I made a couple projects to familiarize myself, I've bundled them here.

 ## Installation